zhuohangu/zhuohangu.github.io/_pages/about.md

 ## Research

 👨‍💻 My research interests lie broadly in **computer systems** and **machine learning**.
 I build more efficient and reliable systems, both tailored to and powered by state-of-the-art machine learning algorithms, to improve performance, resource efficiency, affordability, and/or scalability.
-My recent focus is on ML/LLM inference and AI infrastructure.
+My recent focus is on **ML/LLM inference and AI infrastructure**.

 ✏️ During my undergrad years, I began research in math.
 Advised by Prof. Gregory Lawler and Jinwoo Sung, I worked on probability theory, particularly the loop-erased random walk (LERW), Loop Soups, Gaussian Free Field (GFF), and Schramm–Loewner Evolution (SLE).
 Later, I was fortunate to work with **Prof. Junchen Jiang** and Prof. Kexin Pei at UChicago, Prof. Ravi Netravali at Princeton, and Dr. Ganesh Ananthanarayanan at Microsoft Research on MLSys, with a focus on systems for efficient ML/LLM inference.